jsvine/tinystats/README.md

 # tinystats

 `tinystats` is a command-line tool for fetching message, URL, and subscriber data for the TinyLetter newsletters you own.
-Built and maintained by the author of [Data Is Plural](https://tinyletter.com/data-is-plural), a weekly newsletter of interesting/curious datasets.
+Brought to you by [Data Is Plural](https://tinyletter.com/data-is-plural), a weekly newsletter of interesting/curious datasets.

 Looking for more customized reports?
 Try [`tinyapi`](https://github.com/jsvine/tinyapi), the Python library that powers `tinystats`.